Braundo/kubernetes-guide/docs/services.md

 In terms of how an application then discovers other applications behind a Service, the flow looks like this:

-1. The new Service is registered with the cluster DNS (Service Registry)
+1. The new Service is registered with the cluster DNS (Service Registry).
 2. Your application wants to know the IP address of the Service so it provides the name to the cluster DNS for lookup.
-3. The cluster DNS returns the IP address of the Service
+3. The cluster DNS returns the IP address of the Service.
-4. Your application now knows where to direct it's request
+4. Your application now knows where to direct its request.

 ![](../images/svc-reg.svg)